History of the Taliban: Emergence in Afghanistan, 1994–1996

-Kandahar had traditionally been the center of Pashtun power and culture, as well as one of the major centres of power in the country, but by 1994, it had fallen into disarray.
+Kandahar had traditionally been the center of Pashtun power and culture, as well as one of the major centres of political power in the country, but by 1994, it had fallen into disarray.
 Hekmatyar's forces, trucking mafias and local warlords, such as Mullah Naqib, dominated the city and freely traveled around it, with hundreds of roadblocks on its main roads and at the same time, widespread acts of violence and sexual crimes were also occurring inside the city.
 The rise of the Taliban was subsequently portrayed as creating Islamic order against crime and chaos.
 This connected popular Islamic values with the restoration of the glory of the Durrani Pashtuns.
 This happened as wealthy Pashtun leaders in Kandahar were looking for a common cause.